strapi/strapi/docs/3.0.0-beta.x/guides/controllers.md

 You can also create custom controllers to build your own business logic and API endpoints.

-### Creating a custom controller?
+### How to create a custom controller

 There are two ways to create a controller:

-- Using the CLI `strapi generate:controller products`.
+- Using the CLI `strapi generate:controller product`.
 Read the [CLI documentation](../cli/CLI.md#strapi-generatecontroller) for more information.
 - Manually create a JavaScript file in `./api/**/controllers`.

 ### Adding Endpoints